Join to Workplace from Any Device for SSO and Seamless Second Factor Authentication Across Company Applications

 Provides a more seamless sign-in experience for users to access company resources from trusted devices.

 Single Sign-On (SSO) in the context of this scenario is the functionality that reduces the number of password prompts that the end user has to enter to access company resources from known devices.
 This functionality implies that users are prompted only one time during the lifetime of SSO to access company applications and resource from this device.
 If a device uses Workplace Join, the user who is registered to use this device gets persistent SSO, by default for seven days.
 This user has a seamless sign-in experience in the same session or in new sessions.

-As part of this solution, you learn how to use Workplace Join on a Windows device, an iOS device, and experience Single Sign-On to a company resource.
+As part of this solution, you learn how to use Workplace Join on a supported device and experience Single Sign-On to a company resource.

 This solution guides takes you through the following walkthrough steps: